KennanHunter/KennanHunter/README.md

 Pronouns: He/Him

-I have way too many projects I switch between to list here but my most pursued is a fun little password manager
+I have way too many projects I switch between to list here but my currently most pursued is a fun little password manager.

 ## What I use